ovh/docs/pages/web/hosting/secure_your_website/guide.en-ie.md

 ### Step 8 - Protect your forms

-Forms on websites ca be targeted by hackers/spammers.
+Forms on websites can be targeted by hackers/spammers.
 Protect your forms against their attacks by implementing **CAPTCHA plugins** on your website.

 ### Step 9 - Set up a security plugin on your site